EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 The actual credentials CRED_U and CRED_V (e.g. a COSE_Key or a single X.509 certificate) are signed by party U and V, respectively, see {{asym-msg3-form}} and {{asym-msg2-form}}.
 Party U and Party V MAY use different type of credentials, e.g. one uses RPK and the other uses certificate.

-The connection identifiers C_U and C_V do not have any cryptographic purpose in EDHOC beyond enabling retrieval of the protocol state and may therefore be very short.
+The connection identifiers C_U and C_V do not have any cryptographic purpose in EDHOC.
+They contain information facilitating retrieval of the protocol state and may therefore be very short.
 The connection identifier MAY be used with an application protocol (e.g. OSCORE) for which EDHOC establishes keys, in which case the connection identifiers SHALL adhere to the requirements for that protocol.
+Each party choses a connection identifier it desires the other party to use in outgoing messages.

 EDHOC with asymmetric key authentication is illustrated in {{fig-asym}}.